TheOrangeDots/servoy-amqpconsumers-plugin/README.md

 ```

 ## Acking & Nacking
 By default messages received by the plugin are automatically acknowledged.
-This can be changed by setting the `autoAck` property on the consumer to false.
+This can be changed by setting the `autoack` property on the consumer to false.

 In that case, the plugin will `ack` the message after the callback has succesfully returned.
 If an exception is thrown however within the callback, the message will be rejected.
 To `nack` a message, return `Packages.com.rabbitmq.client.AMQP.Basic.Nack` from the callback.